 Kenneth Spencer Research Library

-We welcome everyone to discover stories from KU, Kansas, and around the world within Spencer's remarkable and diverse collections.
+We welcome everyone to discover stories from KU, Kansas, and around the world within Spencer's remarkable collections.
 Here you can encounter rare and unique items ranging from 4,000-year-old cuneiform tablets to more than one million historical photographs of KU.

 Get Started